-If it's a newer car model, you might not have to press any buttons; just approach your car and the doors will unlock automatically.
-In some cars, the engine will even turn on.
+Your key fob uses an electronic signal, and newer models don’t even require you to press a button.
+Just approach your car, and the doors will unlock automatically.
+In some vehicles, the engine will also turn on.

 How your car’s security system works

-A key fob uses a computer chip to create a unique code that it sends to your car's security system.
-The car also has a chip using the same algorithm to generate codes.
-If the codes match up, then the car opens.
-There's a bit more to it than that, but that's the basic explanation.
+Inside your key fob, there’s a tiny computer chip.
+This chip is programmed with a unique code that it sends to your car’s security system.
+The car also has a chip, which uses the same algorithm to generate codes.
+Put simply, if the codes match up, then the car opens.

-Researchers at Radboud University in the Netherlands and the University of Birmingham found that by intercepting the wireless signal just twice, they could narrow down the possible combinations from billions to just 200,000.
+This was a frightening surprise.
+Each key fob/car security pair is unique, and each one can create billions of codes.
+But researchers at Radboud University in the Netherlands and the University of Birmingham found that by intercepting the wireless signal twice, they could narrow down the possible combinations from billions to just 200,000.
 After that, a computer can figure out the code in just half an hour and unlock the car.

 In a real-world application, a thief could sit on a street gathering wireless signals as car owners enter and exit their vehicles.
-Then overnight they could steal a number of cars.
-Tap or click here to find out if your car is at risk from this kind of attack.
+Then, they could steal many cars.

 Still, that takes a skilled car thief or hacker to carry out this kind of attack, so the odds of it happening to you are slim.
 However, thanks to always-on key fobs, there’s another risk that’s much more likely to happen.

-Always-on key fobs present a serious weakness in your car's security.
-As long as your keys are in range, anyone can open the car and the system will think it's you.
-That's why newer car models won't unlock until the key fob is within a foot.
+Always-on key fobs present a severe weakness of your car’s security.
+As long as your keys are in range, anyone can open the car, and the system will think it’s you.
+That’s why newer car models won’t unlock until the key fob is within a foot.